JetBrains/kotlin-web-site/docs/reference/java-interop.md

 abstract method.

-Also note that this feature works only for Java interop; since Kotlin has proper function types, automatic conversion of functions into implementations of Kotlin traits is unnecessary and therefore unsupported.
+Also note that this feature works only for Java interop; since Kotlin has proper function types, automatic conversion of functions into implementations of Kotlin interfaces is unnecessary and therefore unsupported.

 ## Calling Kotlin code from Java